BenjaminWFox/website-2020/content/draft/tech/server-no-server-serverless-apps.md

 - Client (the browser) to interact with the server
 - Server to send pages and data to the client

 The client sends a request to the server for some stuff.
 The server sends that stuff back to the client.
-The client does things to it, and bam it's available to show to the screen.
+The client does things to it, and ***bam*** it's available to show on the screen.

-Exactly what happens at each of those steps differs a little depending on whether you're talking about a traditional, spa, or Next.js (which more generally is a hybrid/serverless) application.
+Exactly what happens at each of those steps differs a little depending on whether you're talking about a traditional, single page, or Next.js (which can more generally be called a hybrid/serverless) application.

 Let's dive in to a high level overview of what those differences are.
 In all cases, the first two steps and the final step are the same: